lief-project/LIEF/doc/sphinx/tutorials/13_pe_authenticode.rst

       (:attr:`Signature.digest_algorithm <lief.PE.Signature.digest_algorithm>` ``==`` :attr:`ContentInfo.digest_algorithm <lief.PE.ContentInfo.digest_algorithm>`  ``==`` :attr:`SignerInfo.digest_algorithm <lief.PE.SignerInfo.digest_algorithm>`)
    3. If the :class:`~lief.PE.SignerInfo` has authenticated attributes, check their integrity.
 Otherwise, check the integrity of the :class:`~lief.PE.ContentInfo` against the Signer's certificate.
-   4. If they are authenticated attributes, check that there is a :class:`lief.PE.PKCS9MessageDigest` attribute for which the :attr:`~lief.PE.PKCS9MessageDigest.digest` matches the hash of the :class:`~lief.PE.ContentInfo`
+   4. If there are authenticated attributes, check that there is a :class:`lief.PE.PKCS9MessageDigest` attribute for which the :attr:`~lief.PE.PKCS9MessageDigest.digest` matches the hash of the :class:`~lief.PE.ContentInfo`
    5. If there is a counter signature in the **un-authenticated attributes**, verify its integrity and check